Rishitha9/Credit_card_fraud_prediction/README.md

 # Data summary
 - Total Transactions: 284,807
 - Fraudulent Transactions: 492 (0.172% of all transactions)

 # Exploratory Data Analysis
+simple data exploration using means of all the variables by defaulted person against not defaulted. also a correlation matrix between all the variables to find variables with strong correlation that can be reduced.
+And a linear regression to explore how strong is the correlation of independent variables (features) to the dependent variable (default).
 ![image](https://github.com/Rishitha9/Credit_card_fraud_prediction/assets/56880713/9e429975-bb42-442c-ab40-873272197a07)

 ![image](https://github.com/Rishitha9/Credit_card_fraud_prediction/assets/56880713/1151b50d-45b9-4e35-8f59-c12e792c5f16)